 Kerry Wininger

-Educational Outreach & Communications Lead
+Educational Outreach & Project Development Lead

 Contact

-Kerry Wininger serves as the Center's Educational Outreach & Communications Lead.
-She creates events where experts in everything from poetry, mushrooms, health, fire and technology, to sustainability, ecosystem resilience, wildlife-human interactions and more guide the public in skill-building experiences that make a difference and reinforce our connection with nature.
+Salazar 1050Kerry Wininger serves as the Center's Educational Outreach & Project Development Lead.
+As Outreach Lead, she creates events where experts in everything from poetry, mushrooms, health, fire, and technology, to sustainability, ecosystem resilience, wildlife-human interactions, and more guide the SSU community and public in skill-building experiences that make a difference and reinforce our connection with nature.
 These events also showcase SSU research and community collaborations, and supplement course curriculum for students here and around the world, such as through The Virtual Field initiative.
-With the help of a Marketing & Outreach Student Associate, Kerry also handles communications for the Center, including radio & tv appearances, social media, marketing and news stories.
-She believes that a diverse, engaged public is crucial to addressing environmental challenges, and strives to foster inclusivity such as with accessible events, those in Spanish and by presenters with a wide variety of backgrounds.
+With Communications Strategist, Gina Baleria, she co-manages the Marketing & Outreach Student Associate to create systems and content for radio, TV, social media, news stories, marketing approaches, and at tabling events on campus and throughout the community.
+As Project Development Lead, she works with community leaders in government, non-profit, education, and business to bring environmental challenges they're facing into the academic space across all disciplines, leading our Education into Action efforts for community-engaged research and creative inquiry projects that assist CEI in delivering its mission.
+She believes that a diverse, engaged community is crucial to addressing environmental challenges, and strives to foster inclusivity such as with accessible events, the creation of Spanish language events and resources with the help of CEI's Bilingual Educator Student Assistant, and by collaborating with partners from a wide variety of backgrounds.